david618/planes/README.md

 - Creates 200 planes on the routes defined in GermanyRoutes_2days.json
 - Output files are sent to /home/david/testfolder
 - Output files are prefixed with "DEplanes" and contain at most 1,000,000 events
 - The startTime "now" uses the current system time as startTime.
-Samples created every 60 seconds for 36,000,000
+Samples created every 60 seconds for 3,600,000
 - The output format will be txt (comma separated values)

 This created 12 files DEplanes00001 to DEplanes00012.
 Each with 1,000,000 events.

+Number of Events = durationSec / step * numPlanes

+## Converting To ASCII

-The files contain UTF-8 characters.
+The names in the Data contain UTF-8 Characters.

 You can convert to ASCII using a Linux command `iconv -f UTF8 -t ASCII//TRANSLIT DEplanes00006 -o DEplanes00006.ascii.csv`